RomanovskiiArsenii/cv/README.md

 The site contains several big images, which can take a long time to load on a poor Internet connection.
 Despite this, I made the decision to maintain them as they are a crucial component of the design.

+The browser won't allow the intro audio until you return to the main page from a secondary page (such as certificates).
+This is the policy of all major browsers.

+You can check out the side project by clicking the link "Ask Jake" at the footer.